simon-a-schmitt/FAC-Synthesis/README.md

 # Less is Enough: Synthesizing Diverse Data in Feature Space of LLMs

-This is the official implementation of the paper: Less is Enough: Synthesizing Diverse Data in Feature Space of LLMs.
+This is the official implementation of the paper: 'Less is Enough: Synthesizing Diverse Data in Feature Space of LLMs'.

 ---